timreichen/Bundler/README.md

 ```

 Bundler handles file extensions as well as url imports and uses the same cached files as deno does.

+### But there is `deno bundle`…
+Deno offers `deno bundle` to transpile a file to a standalone module.
+This might work in some occations but is limited.
+Bundler works in a similar way to `deno bundle` but is created with the web in mind.
+It splits dynamic imports to separate files and injects paths.
+It splits code that is imported in multiple files so it only is loaded once.
+The `--optimize` option also allows for code minification with both `javascript` and `css` files.
+It also has a `--watch` option that observes all dependencies and re-bundles on files changes.

 ## CLI